 How do I join the library?

-(also available at the front desk), and bring it to the library with some form of identification (driver's license preferred, but electric bill or other official mailing showing your address will suffice).
+and we will email for you to send some form of identification (driver's license preferred, but electric bill or other official mailing showing your address will suffice) or payment.
 Residents of Lansdale borough can join for free.
 If you live in surrounding townships, you are welcome to join the library after paying the annual fee of $35 (i.e., equal to the amount that borough residents pay in their taxes to support the library, which gets no county or state funding).

 Children who live in Lansdale borough can apply for their own library card when they reach the age of 5.
 Children up to age 18 require a parent or guardian to sign the form.
 The parent or guardian must show proof of residence in Lansdale borough for the child to get a card; otherwise, we recommend that the parents or guardians get a family membership for $50 a year.